dannnaaaa/KC-final-project/README.md

 > Fill out project information in English ⬇️
 ### Student Name
+dana mohammed almutairi

 ### Project Name
+new music era
 # Idea
-Problem and solutions if found
+Problem and solutions if found its a music recommendation system

 # Future Work
+nothing for now